Maiden (yacht): Whitbread 1989–90

 The boat, then named Prestige, was bought by Tracy Edwards in 1987 with the intention of entering the first all-female Whitbread crew in the 1989–90 Whitbread Round the World Race; in the previous race, only five women had been among the 200 sailors.
 Edwards remortgaged her house to buy the boat, and was supported by King Hussein of Jordan and sponsorship from Royal Jordanian Airlines.
 Edwards recruited a 12-woman crew; the boat nearly sank in the River Hamble on the way to the boatyard, but they rebuilt the boat from scratch in 1988.
 She was christened Maiden by Sarah, Duchess of York.
-The 1989 Fastnet race was intended to be a warm-up for Maiden and crew, but was abandoned after the start owing to an injury to crewperson Jo Gooding.
+The 1989 Fastnet Race was intended to be a warm-up for Maiden and crew, but was abandoned after the start owing to an injury to crew member Jo Gooding.
 In the Whitbread race, Maiden finished second in her class (which included Rucanor Sport (BEL), Esprit de Liberté (FRA) and La Poste (FRA)), and was winner in Division D on two out of six individual legs of the race (including the longest leg, the iceberg strewn 7,260 nmi leg in the Southern Ocean), the best finish by a British boat for 17 years.
 Edwards was awarded the Yachtsman of the Year Trophy, the first woman to receive it, and made an MBE.

-The crew (not all for the whole race) were Tracy Edwards (skipper), Mandi Swan (Amanda Swan Neal), Mikaela Von Koskull, Claire Warren, Michele Paret, Tanja Visser, Sally Creaser, Dawn Riley, Nancy Hill, Jeni Mundy, Jo Gooding (from Leg 2), Sarah Davies (reserve), Kristin Harris (Leg 1) and Angela Farrell.
+The crew (not all for the whole race) were Tracy Edwards (skipper), Mandi Swan (Amanda Swan Neal), Mikaela Von Koskull, Claire Warren, Michele Paret, Tanja Visser, Sally Creaser (not leg 3), Dawn Riley, Nancy Hill, Jeni Mundy, Jo Gooding (from Leg 2), Sarah Davies (leg 3), Kristin Harris (Leg 1) and Angela Farrell.

+In the same race was Fazisi, equally unique that year in being the first (and last) global race entrant from the Soviet Union, with a mostly-Soviet crew.